Mortgage debt consolidation offers to turn your loans into a single loan that lets you borrow against your property to repay debts.

 What is remortgaging for debt consolidation?

-Remortgaging for debt consolidation involves replacing your current mortgage with a new one, often at a different interest rate.
 This process allows you to merge various debts into your mortgage.
-Typically, these debts include personal loans, credit card balances, and car loans.
+These debts include personal loans, credit card balances, and car loans.

-The primary aim is to streamline multiple debt repayments into a single monthly mortgage payment, potentially reducing the overall monthly outgoings.
+The primary aim is to streamline multiple debt repayments into a single monthly mortgage payment, reducing the overall monthly outgoings.

 How does consolidating debts into a mortgage work?

-The new mortgage deal will reflect the total amount of your original mortgage plus the additional amount borrowed for debt consolidation.
-The monthly payment will be recalculated to include these combined debts, often extending the mortgage term but potentially lowering the monthly amount due.
+The monthly payment will be recalculated to include these combined debts, often extending the mortgage term but possibly lowering the monthly amount due.

 Assessing your eligibility for debt consolidation remortgage